Bus snooping

 Bus snooping or bus sniffing is a scheme by which a coherency controller (snooper) in a cache (a snoopy cache) monitors or snoops the bus transactions, and its goal is to maintain a cache coherency in distributed shared memory systems.
+This scheme was introduced by Ravishankar and Goodman in 1983, under the name "write-once" cache coherency.
 A cache containing a coherency controller (snooper) is called a snoopy cache.
-This scheme was introduced by Ravishankar and Goodman in 1983.

 How it works

-When specific data is shared by several caches and a processor modifies the value of the shared data, the change must be propagated to all the other caches which have a copy of the data.
+When specific data are shared by several caches and a processor modifies the value of the shared data, the change must be propagated to all the other caches which have a copy of the data.
 This change propagation prevents the system from violating cache coherency.
 The notification of data change can be done by bus snooping.
 All the snoopers monitor every transaction on a bus.
 If a transaction modifying a shared cache block appears on a bus, all the snoopers check whether their caches have the same copy of the shared block.
 If a cache has a copy of the shared block, the corresponding snooper performs an action to ensure cache coherency.
 The action can be a flush or an invalidation of the cache block.
 It also involves a change of cache block state depending on the cache coherence protocol.